The Master of Science in Computer Science is a broad-based degree offering students

 The Department of Computer Science offers the Master of Science with a major in Computer Science and a minor at the graduate level.
 The department also offers courses and participates in the Ph.D. in Computational and Data Science.

 Please see undergraduate catalog for information regarding undergraduate programs.

 Students with or without computer science background are welcomed to apply.
-Applicant must provide evidence to demonstrate that they have potential to be successful in our graduate program.
-Applicant must complete the following undergraduate courses before or during the study in our graduate program:
+Applicants must provide evidence to demonstrate that they have potential to be successful in our graduate program.
+Applicants must complete the following undergraduate courses before or during the study in our graduate program: